Checking Your Hitch After Months of Not Towing

 - Look for any signs of corrosion and rust

 - With a ball mount hitch ensure that all the moving parts are lubricated and moving freely

 - Check that the receiver and draw bar are functional

 - Finally, check and double check that your safety chains are in good working order and are attached correctly.
 We recommend that safety chains be criss-crossed over for maximum surety.

 If you do happen to spot signs of rust during your hitch safety check, you can use a product like Evapo-Rust to help kill before it gets any worse.
 Some hitches on the market necessitate a lot of maintenance and will eventually fail.
 However, BulletProof Hitches™ are designed to be the last hitch you will ever need to buy.
 Put simply, our hitches are the highest quality on the planet.
-Every one of our hitches is made in the U.S.A with solid steel that is chemically analyzed to ensure the highest possible quality.
-In fact, we are so confident in our hitches that they come with a lifetime construction warranty.
-Not something that other hitch manufacturers can proudly say!

 As can be seen, after months of inactivity, performing a pre-towing hitch safety check is paramount.
 Use the hitch safety checklist above and don’t forget to also check that your trailer registration and insurance is up to date.
 Now you’re all set to tow!